0x454d505459/Revolt-Discord/README.md

 ## Knowned issues
 - Doesn't work on android
 - Add server and Discover icons can only be green if you have 14 servers

+## Electron21 and later
+Some present and future features requires and will require the :has css pseudo-class which is only available in chromium version 105 and later which started being shipped with Electron version 21.
+Here is how to use it with revite
+### Linux
+1. Install package electron21 or later using you package manager of choice
+2. Run revite by running `electron21 /usr/lib/revolt-desktop/` in a terminal.
+Note that it may be installed elsewhere
+3. You should create a desktop entry file to avoid having to open it using the terminal

+### Windows
+Sorry I don't know